SpecTran: Spectral-Aware Transformer-based Adapter for LLM-Enhanced Sequential Recommendation: Preliminary

 After obtaining the semantic embedding from transformation, it is necessary to fuse it with the original ID embedding, injecting the semantic information into the recommendation model.
 The fusion process can be expressed as:

 where $\mathbf{E}_{\text{item}} \in \mathbb{R}^{N \times d}$ denotes the final item representation, which integrates both the ID embeddings and the semantic embeddings. $\text{Fusion}(\cdot)$ refers to various fusion strategies, such as concatenation~\cite{liu2024llm}, element-wise addition~\cite{hou2022towards}, semantic initialization~\cite{zhang2025llminit} and semantic null-space learning~\cite{hu2025alphafuse}.
-In our experiments, we adopt the optimal fusion strategy for each compared method to ensure their best performance.
+In our experiments, we follow their original paper setting or adopt the optimal fusion strategy for each compared method to ensure their best performance.